Flask – (Creating first simple application)

 After completing the installation of the package, let’s get our hands on the code.

 Save it in a file and then run the script we will be getting an output like this.

-Digging further into the context, the route() decorator in Flask is used to bind URL to a function.
-Now to extend this functionality our small web app is also equipped with another method add_url_rule() which is a function of an application object is also available to bind a URL with a function as in the above example, route() is used.
+Digging further into the context, the route() decorator in Flask is used to bind a URL to a function.
+Now to extend this functionality our small web app is also equipped with another method add_url_rule() which is a function of an application object that is also available to bind a URL with a function as in the above example, route() is used.

 def gfg(): return ‘geeksforgeeks’ app.add_url_rule(‘/’, ‘g2g’, gfg)